 Developmental Log (20 points): Each week, you are introduced to several focal topics in developmental psychology with a variety of information and resources.
-In this minidiscussion assignment, you are expected to jot down your developmental logs each week between Week 1 and Week 5 with one original and one response posts (5 points) One developmental log with the lowest grade will be dropped toward the end of the semester.
+In this minidiscussion assignment, you are expected to jot down your developmental logs each week between Week 1 and Week 5 with one original and one response posts (5)

+points) One developmental log with the lowest grade will be dropped toward the end of the semester.
 See specific instructions on CANVAS.

-Unit Exams (120 points): Three exams will be administered between Week 1 and 5 covering materials from the e-textbook, video lectures, power point slides, core and supplementary readings as relevant.
+Unit Exams (120 points): Three exams will be administered between Week 1 and 5 covering materials from the e-textbook, video lectures, power point slides, Tier 1 and Tier-2 readings as relevant.
 Each exam is worth 60 points with a variety of multiple-choice questions.
 The exam with the lowest grade from the THREE exams will be dropped toward the end of the semester.
 All the exams are open-book open-note honorlock proctored exams.
 You are allowed to attempt each exam only once.

 Check-Out Project (60 points): There are two options for the Check-Out Assignemnt to wrap up the semester and in accommodation for students' individual preferences.
-You only need to do one option to check out and wrap up the semester.
+You only need to do one option to check out and wrap up the semester but of course you are welcome to do both if you wish.
+In that situation, your higher grade between the two options will be counted for your final check-out project grade.

 Option 1: Last Exam (60 points): This is an assessment in Week 6 in the same format with the same requirements as your previous exams.
-It covers Week 6 materials from the e-textbook, video lectures, power point slides, and all core and supplementary readings for the relevant chapters in this week.
+It covers Ch.13-17 materials from the e-textbook, video lectures, power point slides, and all core and supplementary readings for the relevant chapters in this week.